Tanzeel05/The-Coffee-Shop/README.md

 DOWNLOADING XAMPP

-First Of All You Have To Download Xampp.
+First of all you have to download xampp.
 After Completion Of Installation of Xampp create a database in which it's(Wordpress) database can be stored.

 DOWNLOADING WORDPRESS

 After the completion of above process you have download wordpress form it's offical website (Worpress.org) Download and Extract it's files

-XAMPP's FOLDER
+XAMPP's FOLDER:

 Xampp > htdocs
 Make sure that you download all your files in (Xampp>htdocs) folder.
 Otherwise It will not workout your way.

-MOST IMPORTANT PROCESS
+**MOST IMPORTANT PROCESS**

 After extracting the files you can replace the files (You Downloaded) With the one (I Have Given).
 After replacing those files.